-Recommendations for preparing for graduate school as a junior
+Recommendations for preparing for graduate school as a senior

-- Begin to think about when you would like to apply to graduate school.
-The remainder of this advice is for students who plan to apply during their senior year of college.
-If you do not plan on applying during your senior year of college, this advice applies to the time period before you apply. - During your free time junior year or during the summer before your senior year: - Explore potential programs that meet the requirements you have for your chosen graduate school.
-(I highly recommend only applying to programs that have been accredited by the relevant accrediting agency.
-For instance, a psychology program should be accredited by the American Psychological Association.) - I recommend keeping track of potential programs you are interested in, their requirements, why you like that program, and how to apply to that program in one location (e.g., an Excel spreadsheet, a document, a notebook) because this will help you when you go to actually apply in the fall or spring.
-You will need to apply to multiple programs and just like applying to undergraduate schools, you should not only apply to "reach" schools unless you are prepared to not get in.
-Many graduate programs are extremely selective and are thus extremely difficult to get into.
-The actual number of programs you should apply to will depend on the type of program you are pursuing, the strength of your resume and transcript, and strength of your letters of recommendation (increase the number if the programs are competitive and/or your materials will not be extremely strong). - Determine when you are going to take the GRE (and Psychology GRE if it will be required) or other entrance exam (e.g., LSAT or MCAT).
-Once you have set a date, determine your study schedule and follow your study schedule so that you can perform as well as possible on the exam.
-Taking the exam during the summer may be less stressful than taking it during the school year and will allow you time to re-take it if needed. - o If you are pursuing a Ph.D. in psychology, you will need to: - Determine the type of research you would like to do.
+- o If you have not already taken the GRE (and Psychology GRE if it will be required) or other entrance exam (e.g., LSAT or MCAT), sign up to take it as soon as you feel is possible to be properly prepared for it and before applications are due.
+Once you have set a date, determine your study schedule and follow your study schedule so that you can perform as well as possible on the exam. - o If you are pursuing a Ph.D. in psychology, you will need to: - Determine the type of research you would like to do.
 Be as specific as possible, stating you want to study "child psychology" is much too vague.
 Stating you want to study "prevention and early intervention programs for Autism Spectrum Disorder in infants and toddlers" is specific enough. - Once you have determined the specific type of research you would like to do, look for a research mentor in your chosen area of research, not just a program that you like.
 Most doctorate programs in psychology use a model where you work with a primary research mentor which means you will essentially apply to work in their lab (you do not apply to the overall program like you did for undergraduate programs).
 I recommend reading research articles in the area you are interested in and then looking up the programs where the authors of articles you find especially interesting are located.
 If the program looks interesting, read some more articles written by that professor.
-If you still are interested in working with that professor, e-mail them a respectful e-mail stating your interest and why you are interested in working with them and ask if they are going to be accepting students for the semester you will be applying for.
-(This will save you the time and money applying to work with someone if they will not be accepting new students because they are on sabbatical, are retiring, or aren't accepting new students for any other reason.
-This also will put your name in their mind if you do later apply as someone who was serious about working with them.)
+If you still are interested in working with that professor, e-mail them a respectful e-mail stating your interest and why you are interested in working with them and ask if they are going to be accepting students for the semester you will be applying for. (\Only do this step if you are e-mailing at least a month before the application deadline.
+This will save you the time and money applying to work with someone if they will not be accepting new students because they are on sabbatical, are retiring, or aren't accepting new students for any other reason.
+This also will put your name in their mind if you do later apply as someone who was serious about working with them.) - Edit your personal statement (or other type of written document needed for the type of program you will apply to) and seek assistance from others to help you further edit it to make it as strong as possible. - Edit your Curriculum Vitae (or résumé) in the same way. - Request 3 strong letters of recommendation at least one month before you need the letters written.